pdefusco/CAI_Inf_Service_Articles/llama-hf/README.md

 ## Requirements

-This example was built with Private Cloud 1.5.5 and CAI 2.0.49 but it will also work in Public Cloud without any changes.
+This example was built with Cloudera On Prem Private Cloud 1.5.5, CAI Workbench 2.0.49, Inference Service 1.4.0 and AI Registry 1.7.0.
+The same example will also work in Public Cloud without any changes.
 You can reproduce this tutorial in your CAI environment with the following:

 * A HuggingFace Account and Token.
 * A local installation of the CDP CLI.